-Detailing director Wes Anderson’s upcoming stop-motion film Isle of Dogs, Jenny Brewer explains that it’s “set in Japan, 20 years in the future, in the fictional city of Megasaki, where the corrupt mayor Kobayashi—a cat lover with a vendetta for all dogs—exiles all the furry fiends to Trash Island, the city’s rubbish dump.
+Detailing director Wes Anderson’s stop-motion film Isle of Dogs, Jenny Brewer explains that it’s “set in Japan, 20 years in the future, in the fictional city of Megasaki, where the corrupt mayor Kobayashi—a cat lover with a vendetta for all dogs—exiles all the furry fiends to Trash Island, the city’s rubbish dump.
 There, the starving dogs form clans and fight for food, as well as gossip about the latest island rumors, while Kobayashi makes malevolent plans for their future.
 Meanwhile the mayor’s nephew goes on a mission to save his beloved dog Spots, and crash lands on Trash Island, where the adventure ensues.

 Read more: How Wes Anderson’s Stop-Motion Epic Was Made